 Good health facilities are available in the major towns.
 However, it is always advisable to take caution while traveling to rural areas by drinking only bottled water.
 For trekkers, it is most important to acclimatize to higher altitudes.

-Telecommunication facilities are available across the country although overseas mobile phones will not operate.
-If constant communication is required we recommend use of a satellite telephone.
+Telecommunication facilities are available across the country, although overseas mobile phones will not operate.
+If constant communication is required, we recommend the use of a satellite telephone.
 With the introduction of internet to Bhutan in 1999, visitors can also access internet facilities in all major towns and cities.

 To capture the beauty of Bhutan, you are advised to carry disks with enough memory and batteries.
 You cannot count on being able to purchase the most current photographic supplies: e.g., batteries and digital disks.
 Only a few things are available in some places.

 In order to protect against unforeseen accidents and mishaps, it is advisable to have a travel insurance policy from your country.
 The policy coverage should include helicopter evacuation and medical assistance, among others, since such policies are not available in Bhutan.

 Shopping malls in Bhutan are filled with traditional handicrafts, textiles, jewelry, baskets, masks, paintings and woodcarvings, all of which make excellent souvenirs.

 In order to ensure your conformable travel, Journey to Discover Bhutan has a fleet of Japanese imported vehicles like Toyota Land Cruiser, Prado, Coaster, Hiace Buses, Hilux and Hyundia H1, Sanfa fee and Tucson